-With the advent of COVID-19 and the implementation of self-isolation, one of the major challenges to be faced, is how do we take care of our mental health in self-isolation and how do we overcome the mental challenges that self-isolation may invoke.
+With the advent of COVID-19 and the implementation of self-isolation, one of the major challenges to be faced is how we take care of our mental health in self-isolation and how we overcome the mental health challenges that self-isolation may invoke.
 Below is a list of 5 possible challenges of self-isolation, and how you can overcome them.

 ✅ I Feel Like Every Day Bleeds Into the Next